matteogiorgi/matteogiorgi.github.io/index.md

-I am a BSc *Computer Science* graduate from the [University of Pisa](https://www.unipi.it/index.php/english), currently studying for an MSc in *Computational Finance* at the [University of Padua](https://www.unipd.it/en).
-I am a quant-enthusiast with a strong interest in numerical approximation and mathematical programming for stochastic optimization and portfolio management.
-I am also a programming languages enthusiast, with a focus on functional programming and a keen interest in cryptanalysis.
+I hold a BSc in *Computer Science* from the [University of Pisa](https://www.unipi.it/index.php/english) and am currently pursuing an MSc in *Computational Finance* at the [University of Padua](https://www.unipd.it/en).
+My academic focus includes numerical methods and mathematical programming, particularly in stochastic optimization and portfolio management.
+Additionally, I have a strong passion for programming languages, especially functional programming, and maintain a keen interest in cryptanalysis.

 I am always eager to explore new opportunities and expand my expertise in emerging fields.
 If you'd like to connect, feel free to **reach out** via the following channels: